 The Ancient City that Vanished for over 1500 Years

-One which boasted its own port, its own water system, amphitheatre and gymnasium.
-A city that not only has a shocking story of vanishing from existence, but one that has a history so scandalous and so erotic that it should be called the Pompeii City of Sin.
+One which boasted its own port, its own water system, amphitheater and gymnasium.
+A city that not only has a shocking story of vanishing from existence but one that has a history so scandalous and so erotic that it should be called the Pompeii City of Sin.

 There is a pretty ghostly-eerie feel as you wander around the grounds of the ancient city of Pompeii.
 On your Pompeii visit, you will feel the ‘emptiness’ and the weight of the devastation that a night in history in 79AD brought.